Cuexus/validationRates/README.md

 For these test you can use OpenApi swagger UI : http://localhost:8080/e-commerce/swagger-ui/index.html#/

 Or create a new request on tool like PostMan : http://localhost:8080/e-commerce/validateRate?productId=35455&brandId=1&applicationDate=2020-06-14 10:00:00

+### Considerations

+On table PRICES, I create a unique primary key.

+For the response added new field final Price to show up if needed.